Coping with Loss

 Today, depression and anxiety are better understood and effectively treated with medicines and talk or behavioral (CBT) therapies.
 These health conditions and susceptibility are far more commonplace than the public realizes.
 According to the National Alliance on Mental Health, one in five adults experience emotional health issues or mood disorders, and in 75 percent of cases the symptoms began by age 24.
 And yet, the average delay between onset and treatment is eleven years—a tragic delay since a regimen of medication and therapy will bring significant relief within eight weeks in 60 percent of people.
 The harm and heartbreak of sufferers not seeking help or being denied it by insurance companies can spill over onto family and children as well, sometimes with deep, detrimental impact.

-These websites are good beginning spots for teens looking for or to help:
+These websites are good beginning spots for teens looking for (or wanting to) help:

 Symptoms of Depression and Anxiety: